 Using harsh detergents or fabric softeners can damage the fibres in your sheets and cause them to break down over time.

 When you use harsh detergents, the chemicals can strip away the natural oils and protective coatings on your sheets, leaving them more vulnerable to wear and tear.
 This can make them more likely to pill, especially if they are already made from lower-quality materials.

 As pilling is often a result of poor-quality fabric, investing in high-quality sheets is a good way to prevent pilling.
-Bed sheets made from fabrics like Egyptian cotton, Supima, or bamboo have longer fibers that are less prone to breakage and pilling.
+Bed sheets made from fabrics like Egyptian cotton, Supima, or bamboo have longer fibres that are less prone to breakage and pilling.

-In addition to the type of fiber used, the thread count and weave of your sheets can also impact their quality and durability.
-A higher thread count typically means that the sheets are made from finer and more tightly woven fibers, which can help prevent pilling and ensure that your sheets stay soft and comfortable over time.
+In addition to the type of fibre used, the thread count and weave of your sheets can also impact their quality and durability.
+A higher thread count typically means that the sheets are made from finer and more tightly woven fibres, which can help prevent pilling and ensure that your sheets stay soft and comfortable over time.
 Similarly, a percale weave is generally considered more durable than a sateen weave, as it is less likely to snag or pill.

 The Percale Sheet Set in Wheat on the Lexi Tufted Bed.

 While investing in high-quality sheets may require a larger up-front investment, it can ultimately save you money in the long run by reducing the need to replace your bedding frequently.

 Pay attention to the way you wash your sheets and the proper care needed for each type of bed sheet.

 As mentioned earlier, a harsh detergent can weaken the fibres in your sheets.
 Hence, use a mild detergent when washing your bed sheets.
 Run the cycle at a gentle speed and use cold water to reduce damage to the fibres and agitation in the washing machine.